albrateanu/AKDT/README.md

 </div>

 ## Updates
+- `20.04.2025` We use AKDT to participate in the **CVPR Workshop NTIRE 2025 Image Denoising Challenge**.
+Check out the [Challenge Report](https://arxiv.org/abs/2504.12276).
 - `23.03.2025` Repository updated with link to paper PDF.
 - `04.12.2024` Paper has been accepted at VISAPP 2025.
 To be published.
 ## Experiment